granule-project/granule-vscode-extension/README.md

 ## Commands

-- `Ctrl-g Ctrl-r`: attempts to rewrite all non-empty holes in the hole, by case-splitting on the variables they contain
+- `Ctrl-g Ctrl-r`: attempts to rewrite all non-empty holes in the file, by case-splitting on the variables they contain
 - `Ctrl-g Ctrl-h`: attempts to rewrite the non-empty hole under the cursor (if there is one)